57k Is How Much An Hour

 3. Celebrate Micro‑Milestones – Recognizing a 5‑hour breakthrough or a completed project keeps motivation high over the long haul.

-4. take advantage of Community – Peer review, hackathons, or critique circles provide the external feedback that turns raw hours into deliberate practice.
+4. put to work Community – Peer review, hackathons, or critique circles provide the external feedback that turns raw hours into deliberate practice.

 The Bigger Picture: Why 57,000 Hours Matters